 Campers and counselors should dress comfortably.
 Sneakers or sturdy shoes with backs should be worn.
-Counselors may not wear sandals or Crocs[®].
+Counselors may not wear sandals or Crocs.
 Every counselor will receive complimentary Playland t-shirts and tank tops.
+Do not cut or alter t-shirts.
 Staff members are required to wear a Camp Playland t-shirt every day.

 Swimsuits must be worn at the pool.
-It is strongly recommended that female counselors wear one piece swimsuits.
-Any two-piece swimsuit worn must have appropriate coverage (belly button should not be exposed).
+It is strongly recommended that female counselors wear one piece swimsuits or two-piece swimsuits with appropriate coverage.
 Staff members should wear a shirt except at the pool area.